Defending your child against flu

-The nasal spray flu vaccine offered to eligible children, as part of the NHS childhood flu vaccination programme, contains live viruses that have been weakened to help prevent them from causing flu and can help children to build up immunity.
+The nasal spray flu vaccine offered to eligible children, as part of the NHS childhood flu vaccination programme, contains live viruses that have been weakened to help prevent them from causing flu and to help children to build up immunity.
 It does this in a similar way to natural infection, but without an actual flu infection.1,2 If a child is not eligible for a nasal spray flu vaccine, they may be offered an alternative injectable vaccine.3

-- In England, a nasal spray flu vaccine is provided to children aged 2-3 at their GP surgery and in schools for eligible children aged 4-10 on 31 August 2019, in reception class and years 1-5.5 This may vary in some areas throughout the UK.
+- In England, a nasal spray flu vaccine is available to eligible children aged 2-3 at their GP surgery and in schools for eligible children aged 4-10 on 31 August 2019, in reception class and years 1-6.4 This may vary in some areas throughout the UK.

 Are there side effects?

 Very common side-effects may affect 1 in 10 people, although these are usually mild and short-term in nature.5,7

 For more detailed information on side effects, please see the patient information leaflet https://www.medicines.org.uk/emc/product/3296/pil